 Are there any limitations for the Google Sheets integration?

 Another use-case that we see from time to time is the following: users parse CSV or Excel file attachments and want to transfer hundreds of data rows to a Google Sheet for each e-mail.
-This means that we need to send hundreds of requests to the Google Sheets API for each e-mails.
+This means that we need to send hundreds of requests to the Google Sheets API for each e-mail.

 This use-case is possible in theory, there are however limitations in place at the moment.
 The maximum number of webhooks per e-mail is set to 2000.
 This means that you can not have more than 2000 rows per e-mail.

 Furthermore, the maximum number of rows a Google Spreadsheet can hold is 2 000 000.
 In case you are handling hundreds of rows per e-mail, your Google Spreadsheet will fill up quite fast.
+We've also discovered an easy way to send emails from Google Sheets.